microsoft/pxt-adafruit/docs/projects/confetti-box/code.md

 For extra effect, you can play a tone when the loud sound is detected.
 In **MUSIC** the ``||music:play sound||`` block lets you to choose from a variety of premade tunes.
 Pick one and try it out!
 Place it in the ``||logic:if||`` part of the ``||logic:if then else||`` statement.

-Download the code again to the @boardname@ to add this extra effect.
+Download the code again to the @boardname@ to add some flare!

 ```blocks
 loops.forever(function () {